nicolasdao/userin/README.md

 	}
 })

-// This code implies a app was registered with Facebook.
-For more details about this
+// [Optional] This code requries that an app is registered with
+// Facebook first.
+For more details about this topic, please refer
-// topis, please refer to the "Setting up an identity provider" section. userIn.use(Facebook, {
+// to the "Setting up an identity provider" section. userIn.use(Facebook, {
 	scopes: ['public_profile'],
 	profileFields: ['id', 'displayName', 'photos', 'email', 'first_name', 'middle_name', 'last_name']
 })

-// Example of how to listen to events and even modify their response. userIn.on('generate_access_token', (root, payload, context) => {
+// [Optional] Example of how to listen to events and even modify their response. userIn.on('generate_access_token', (root, payload, context) => {
 	console.log(`'generate_access_token' event fired.
 Payload:`)
 	console.log(payload)